 will stop running and give you this error message, so you can check your input and enter

 more realistic numbers.
-The program has been designed so that it will not "lock
+The pipe network analysis calculator has been designed so that it will not "lock

 Cross, Hardy.
 Analysis of flow in networks of conduits or conductors.

 University of Illinois Bulletin No. 286.
 November 1936.